Phyllis Bottome: Life and career

-Bottome was born in 1882, in Rochester, Kent, the daughter of an American clergyman, Rev. William MacDonald Bottome, and an Englishwoman, Mary (Leatham) Bottome.
+Bottome was born in 1884, in Rochester, Kent, the daughter of an American clergyman, Rev. William MacDonald Bottome, and an Englishwoman, Mary (Leatham) Bottome.

-In 1901, following the death of her sister Wilmett of the same disease, Bottome was diagnosed with tuberculosis.
+In 1901, following the death of her sister Wilmett from tuberculosis, Bottome was diagnosed with the same disease.
 She travelled to St Moritz in the hope that this would improve her health as mountain air was perceived as better for patients with tuberculosis.

-In 1917, in Paris, she married Alban Ernan Forbes Dennis, a British diplomat working firstly in Marseilles and then in Vienna as Passport Control Officer, a cover for his real role as MI6 Head of Station with responsibility for Austria, Hungary and Yugoslavia.
+In 1917, in Paris, she married Alban Ernan Forbes Dennis, a British diplomat working, first, in Marseilles and then in Vienna as Passport Control Officer, a cover for his real role as MI6 Head of Station with responsibility for Austria, Hungary and Yugoslavia.
 They had met in 1904 at a villa in St Moritz, where Bottome was lodging.

 Bottome studied individual psychology under Alfred Adler while in Vienna.

 In 1924 she and her husband started a school in Kitzbühel in Austria.
 Based on the teaching of languages, the school was intended to be a community and an educational laboratory to determine how psychology and educational theory could cure the ills of nations.
 One of their more famous pupils was Ian Fleming, author of the James Bond novels.
 In 1960, Fleming wrote to Bottome, "My life with you both is one of my most cherished memories, and heaven knows where I should be today without Ernan."
 It has been argued that Fleming took the idea of James Bond from the character Mark Chalmers in Bottome's spy novel The Lifeline.
+Other pupils at Kitzbühel who went on to become authors included Ralph Arnold, Cyril Connolly (who wrote about his time there in The Unquiet Grave), and Nigel Dennis.

 In 1935, her novel Private Worlds was made into a film of the same title.
 Set in a psychiatric clinic, Bottome's knowledge of individual psychology proved useful in creating a realistic scene.
 Bottome saw her share of trouble with Danger Signal, which the Hays Office forbade from becoming a Hollywood film.
 Germany became Bottome's home in the late 1930s, and it inspired her novel The Mortal Storm, the film of which was the first to mention Hitler's name and be set in Nazi Germany.
 Bottome was an active anti-fascist.